lucasdiedrich/gnome-display-switcher/README.md

  - Gnome-shell source code

-And a very special thanks for "feborges" who gave me some north on gnome-shell extension development over gnome-shell IRC.
+And "feborges" from gnome-shell IRC.

 License
 ----